pandas-dev/pandas/doc/source/user_guide/io.rst

 Duplicate names parsing
 '''''''''''''''''''''''

-  .. deprecated:: 1.5.0
-     ``mangle_dupe_cols`` was never implemented, and a new argument where the renaming pattern can be specified will be added instead.

 If the file or header contains duplicate names, pandas will by default distinguish between them so as to prevent overwriting data: